Brewers vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has picked up a hit in four straight games.
-During his last five outings he is hitting .313 with a double, a home run, five walks and two RBI.
+- Lindor heads into this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .375 with a double, a home run, four walks and three RBI.

 Lindor Recent Games